 1. Music in the Tuileries (1862)

 Manet’s painting ‘Music in the Tuileries’ from 1862 is seen by many as a declaration of the artist’s desire to paint modern life.

 His radical style, showcased in this piece, is considered to be one of the earliest examples of modernist painting.

-Around the time that he was working on the piece, Manet was corresponding frequently with Charles Baudelaire.
+Around the time that he was working on the piece, Manet was corresponding frequently with poet and art critic Charles Baudelaire.
 In 1859, Baudelaire completed an essay titled ‘The Painter of Modern Life’, which was published in 1863.
-He wished to see an art that displayed the “gait, glance, and gesture” of modernity.
+He said that he wanted to see art that displayed the “gait, glance, and gesture” of modernity.

 The influence of Manet and Baudelaire’s relationship can be seen in Manet’s painting, which focusses on a contemporary setting, fashion and activities.
-As Antonin Proust recalled:
+As journalist Antonin Proust recalled:

 “[Manet] went almost every day to the Tuileries from two until four in the afternoon to make studies in the open air, beneath the trees, of the children playing and groups of nursemaids who had dropped into their chairs.
 Baudelaire was his constant companion.”